-- 1 From the File menu, choose the New/Calendar option to open your Calendar view. - 2 Click the point on the timebar representing the starting time of the task or appointment, and drag across to the ending time.
+- 1 Open your TrackRecord calendar by choosing Calendar from the File/New menu.
+TrackRecord uses your default Calendar settings to display your current calendar. - 2 From the File menu, choose the New/Calendar option to open your Calendar view. - 3 Click the point on the timebar representing the starting time of the task or appointment, and drag across to the ending time.
 Release your mouse button.

 For example, if you are entering an appointment scheduled to start at 9 AM and end at 10 AM, you would drag from the 9 to the 10 on the timebar.
-The Timed Task form (Figure 4-32) opens.
+The Timed Task form (Figure 5-35) opens.

-Figure 4-32 Timed Task Form
+Figure 5-35 Timed Task Form

-3 Enter information about the appointment, such as a one-line summary (which will appear in your calendar), in the form fields.
+4 Enter information about the appointment, such as a one-line summary (which will appear in your calendar), in the form fields.